-I am an Assistant Professor of Economics at Villanova University.
+I am an Associate Professor of Economics at Villanova University.
 I graduated with a PhD in Economics from University of Pittsburgh in 2015.

 My research interests are mainly macroeconomics, international macroeconomics, monetary economics and financial economics.